Move Forward Guide

 While Your Elbow Is in a Cast or a Sling

-While your bone heals, your arm will be in a cast or a sling to keep your arm still and promote healing.
-During that time, it will be important that your arm not get too stiff, weak, or swollen.
-Depending on the amount of activity that is allowed for your type of fracture, your physical therapist will prescribe exercises to keep your shoulder, wrist, and hand moving while you are in the cast or sling.
+While your bone heals, your arm will be in a cast or a sling to keep it still and allow healing.
+This is also the case if you have had surgery.
+During the healing process, it is important to prevent as much stiffness, weakness, or swelling as possible.
+Depending on the amount of activity that is allowed by your physician for your type of fracture or surgery, your physical therapist will prescribe exercises to keep your shoulder, wrist, and hand moving while you are in the cast or sling.

 When the Cast or Sling Is Removed

-Your physical therapist may use skilled hand movements called manual therapy to enable your joints and muscles to move more freely with less pain.
+Increase Flexibility.
+Your physical therapist may gently apply hands-on treatment (manual therapy) to enable your joints and muscles to move more freely with less pain.
+These techniques can include stretches and therapeutic massage techniques.

 Can this Injury or Condition be Prevented?